solid/solid-spec/README.md

 @@@TODO

 ## Identity management based on WebID
 Identity management as well as unique identifiers are the core of any social system.
-SoLiD uses [WebID](http://www.w3.org/2005/Incubator/webid/spec/identity/), an HTTP(S) URI, to uniquely refer to users (people or agents).
+Solid uses [WebID](http://www.w3.org/2005/Incubator/webid/spec/identity/), an HTTP(S) URI, to uniquely refer to users (people or agents).
 The advantage of WebID is that the URI can be dereferenced to a WebID profile document, in order to reveal useful information about the user.
 Also, since WebID profiles can be hosted anywhere (including your basement server), users are no longer trapped inside Identity Provider Silos (e.g. Twitter, Facebook, Google+, etc.).

 ### Creating new accounts

 #### Client - server API
-SoLiD-compliant servers must implement a very simple API, indicating whether an account name is available or not on the server.
+Solid-compliant servers must implement a very simple API, indicating whether an account name is available or not on the server.
 Clients (e.g. the signup Web component) send an HTTP POST request containing the following JSON structure, where *accountName* contains the target account name (e.g. a preferred username):

 ```
 {